Review the below questions and answers to learn more about continuing education. If your question isn’t included, please contact email@example.com

 NAPNAP’s agency provider number is A10.

-Answer: Yes, each NAPNAP presenter who is a licensed nurse and who is presenting a NAPNAP approved continuing education course (as either the lecturer of the offering or as author of the course materials) may receive credit for the portion of the offering that she/he presented or authored to the total hours awarded for the offering.
+Yes, each National Association of Pediatric Nurse Practitioners (NAPNAP) presenter who is a licensed nurse and who is presenting a NAPNAP approved continuing education course (as either the lecturer of the offering or as author of the course materials) may receive credit for the portion of the offering that she/he presented or authored equal to two contact hours for each hour of content developed.
 Please note the NAPNAP continuing education credit may be awarded to a lecturer or author for the initial presentation of each program only; repeat presentations of the same continuing education course shall not be granted credit.

 No, NAPNAP does not accredit programs for CME or AMA.

 If you are certified by ANCC, at least 50% (37.5 hours) of your 75 continuing education hours must be formally approved continuing education hours.
 Formally approved continuing education hours meet the criteria if provided by one of these accepted agencies: American Nurses Association, American Academy of Family Physicians (AAFP), American Academy of Physician Assistants (AAPA), American Association of Nurse Practitioners (AANP), American College of Nurse midwives (ACNm), American Psychiatric Association (APA), American Psychological Association (APA), American Psychiatric Nurses Association (APNA), Emergency Nurses Association (ENA), National Association of Nurse Practitioners in Women’s Health (NPWH), National Association of Pediatric Nurse Associates and Practitioners (NAPNAP).
-(Access this information on ANCC’s web site, list of other criteria is on page 5 of the document)
+(Access this information on ANCC’s web site, list of other criteria is on page 5 of the document).